Skip to main content

 Owner: You first; counsel if needed Action: Read the agreement against the new operating reality Output: A short risk list with response options

 Focus on practical risk to scope, payment, and continuity.
-Contract effects depend on your actual language and [insert governing law / jurisdiction].
+Contract effects depend on your actual language, the governing law, and the jurisdiction that applies.
 Use this as an issue-spotting tool, not legal advice.

 Use this readiness split: